linode/docs/docs/web-servers/nginx/nginx-reverse-proxy.md

 }
 {{< /file-excerpt >}}

-Now when your reverse proxy connects with the backend server it will use the source IP address specified in the directive which is `192.0.2.1`.
+Now when your reverse proxy connects with the backend server it will use `192.0.2.1` as the source IP address.

 ### Buffering
-When NGINX receives a response from the backend server, it buffers the response before sending it directly to the client which helps to optimize performance with slow clients.
-However, buffering can be controlled with these directives: `proxy_buffering`, `proxy_buffers` and `proxy_buffer_size`.
+When NGINX receives a response from the backend server, it buffers the response before sending it to the client, which helps optimize performance with slow clients.
+Buffering can be turned off or customized with these directives: `proxy_buffering`, `proxy_buffers` and `proxy_buffer_size`.

 {{< file-excerpt "/etc/nginx/sites-available/myapp" nginx >}}
 location / {